Alfie Burden: Career

-Burden originally had his eyes set on making a career as a professional footballer, but a badly broken leg curtailed this ambition.
+Burden originally had his eyes set on making a career as a professional footballer, but a broken leg curtailed this ambition.
 He spent a couple of seasons at Arsenal F.C. as a schoolboy apprentice, but was with Swindon Town F.C. at the time of the injury.
-Burden soon showed he was well above average at snooker and qualified for the World Championship in 1998.
+Burden qualified for the World Championship in 1998.
 He was defeated by world number 11 Tony Drago by 8–10.

 In the 2006–07 season, Burden qualified for the China Open.
 He defeated Shokat Ali, Rod Lawler and former top-16 player David Gray to qualify for the tournament but lost in the wild-card round to Chinese player Mei Xiwen, 2–5.
 He dropped off the main tour after the 2007/08 season.

 On 25 November 2009 he won the IBSF World Snooker Championship in Hyderabad, India, beating Brazilian Igor Figueiredo 10–8 in the final.
 With this he earned a place on the 2010/2011 professional main tour and did well enough over that and the following season to end 2011/12 ranked world number 60, inside the top 64 who retained their places for the 2012–13 season.

-Burden had an exceptional 2012/2013 season in the minor-ranking Players Tour Championship events.
+In the 2012/2013 season, he competed in several minor-ranking Players Tour Championship events.
 In the Second Event he beat Andrew Higginson, James Wattana, Barry Hawkins, Robert Milkins and Ryan Day to reach the semi-finals.
 There, he was defeated 1–4 by Martin Gould.
 In the European Tour Event 3 played in Antwerp, Belgium, Burden beat Gareth Allen, Joe Swail and Mark King, before losing 3–4 to Neil Robertson in the last 16.
 These results, together with three other last 32 defeats, helped Burden to 23rd place on the PTC Order of Merit, just inside the top 26 who qualified for the Finals.
 In the Finals, Burden beat world number one Judd Trump 4–3, clinching the match with a 116 break to reach the last 16, the joint furthest he has ever been in a ranking event and the first since 2000.
 Burden subsequently lost 2–4 to Xiao Guodong in the last 16.
 He then reached the final round of World Championship Qualifying with wins over Paul Davison and Dave Harold, but lost 5–10 to Dominic Dale to end the season ranked world number 53.